 Once all the gifts have been collected, they are sorted, wrapped and organized by classroom.
 This is a task taken on by Litigation Coordinator Jason Barba, Office Technician Cherrie Chavez and many others.
 As Santa enters the school, the kids’ faces light up.
 Inside the Santa suit is Correctional Counselor III Dannion Cunning.
 One classroom sent a handmade thank you card.

-Submitted by Lieutenant Brent Urban
+Submitted by Lt.
+Brent Urban

 CCWF distributes toys to school children